Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 Shop our solutions →

-We all want what's best for our cats.
-That's why we are always filling our homes with kitty toys, spending hours in the treat aisle finding the perfect flavor, and installing cat trees and shelves around our house.
-But sometimes we look over something important: essential nutrients and supplements.
-That's where omega-3 for cats comes in.
-Let's take a look at the many benefits this amazing fish oil can have on your cat.
+We all want what’s best for our cats.
+That’s why we continuously fill our homes with kitty toys, spend hours in the treat aisle finding the perfect flavor, and install cat trees and shelves around our house.
+But sometimes, we look over something important: essential nutrients and supplements.
+Omega-3 is vital for maintaining healthy heart function in cats.
+That’s where omega-3 for cats comes in.
+Let’s take a look at the many benefits this excellent fish oil can have on the immune health of your cat.

 What Are Omega Fatty Acids for Cats?

 Omega-3 is a type of fatty acid.
-There are actually 11 types of omega-3 fatty acids.
-The most common for felines is docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which both come from marine sources like fish and other seafood.
-Sustainable anchovies and coldwater fish are great sources of EPA and DHA.
+There are 11 types of omega-3 fatty acids.
+The most common for felines are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which come from marine sources like fish and other seafood.
+Sustainable anchovies and coldwater fish are excellent sources of EPA and DHA.

 What Does Omega-3 Do for Cats?

 Omega-3 fatty acids have the same benefits for cats as they do for humans.
-Some of the biggest advantages of fish oils are:
+Some of the most significant advantages of fish oils are:

-• Healthy skin: Thanks to its soothing benefits, Omega-3 is a great addition to any cat's diet.
+• Healthy skin: Omega-3 is an excellent addition to any cat’s diet thanks to its soothing benefits.
 Of course, this fish oil can be even more beneficial for cats with skin allergies or dry, flaky skin.

-• Joints: Omega-3 may help ease discomfort in your cat's joints.
-Cat's that are older and have arthritis may benefit from Omega-3 in their diet.
-You'll notice an increase in movement — including jumping and going up the stairs — when your cat has Omega-3 daily.
+• Joints: Omega-3 may help ease discomfort in your cat’s joints.
+Older cats with arthritis may benefit from Omega-3 in their diet.
+You’ll notice increased movement — including jumping and climbing stairs — when your cat has Omega-3 daily.

 • Immune Support: Omega-3 may support your kitty’s resistance to some ailments.
 It could also help keep their vision and digestive functioning at their best.